Ex officio member: Federal government

 The vice president of the United States, who also serves as President of the Senate, may vote in the Senate on matters decided by a majority vote (as opposed to a three-fifths vote or two-thirds vote), if the votes for passage and rejection are equally divided.
 Also the leader of the parties in both houses are ex officio members of the House and Senate intelligence committees.
 Many committee chairs in the House of Representatives are ex officio members of subcommittees.

 Colorado

 In most Colorado counties, the county sheriff is elected by the citizens of the county.
 However, in the City and County of Denver, the mayor of Denver appoints a "Manager of Safety" who oversees the Department of Safety (including the Fire, Police, and Sheriff Departments) and is the ex officio sheriff of the jurisdiction.
 Similarly, in the City and County of Broomfield, Colorado, near Denver, the police chief (an appointed position) also acts ex officio as the county sheriff.

 New York City

 The Speaker of the New York City Council, and its Majority and Minority Leaders, are all ex officio members of each of its committees.
 Furthermore, each member of the Council is a non-voting ex officio member of each community board whose boundaries include any of the council member's constituents.

+Vietnam

+The General Secretary of the Communist Party of Vietnam is the ex officio Secretary of the Central Military Commission, making the officeholder de facto commander-in-chief of the People's Army of Vietnam.